microsoft/Multiverso/binding/python/README.md

 )
 ```

-If you want to use multiverso, you can modify them like this.
+If you want to use multiverso, you can modify them like this. `mv_shared` is just a wrapper of `theano.shared`.
+It acts same as `theano.shared`, but it give you convenient interface to sync values.
 ```
 from multiverso.theano_ext import sharedvar
 W = sharedvar.mv_shared(